 These are some of the most common jobs, but don’t fret - you aren’t restricted to these industries.
 Your job hunt can even start before you make the big move - simply check out online job postings and get ahead start.

-Unlike other housing markets, London is an affordable place to live - especially when compared to bigger cities like Toronto and Waterloo.
+Unlike other housing markets, London is an affordable place to live - especially when compared to bigger cities like Toronto and Ottawa.

 Excluding rent or mortgage payments, an individual’s average monthly costs living in London are about $900.

 If we add in about $1,300 for rent or mortgage payments, that comes to about $2,200, which is entirely affordable on a $47,000 salary or more - or with a double income household of about $60,000 to $100,000.

 As aforementioned, London is home to many technology companies and businesses.
 As such, it’s often referred to as a startup haven.

 You don’t have the tough competition like you do in San Francisco and other big tech cities.
 And your cost of living isn’t over the top or unaffordable.